 - SmartFit One-Touch Height Adjustable Dual Monitor Arm – For situations where you need full-motion articulation for more than one screen, this platform is easy to install and comes with quick-release using VESA mounting monitor plate as a detachment system.
 It’s perfect for keeping a sophisticated workspace tidy and simplifies adjustment between 170mm to 550mm (or 6.7” to 19.9”).

-All Kensington monitor arms have a cable management system to help organize your desk for better performance.
 Designed with ergonomics in mind, these platforms are versatile, durable, and provide superior comfort while working behind any monitor.